 You should get tested if you have any COVID-19 symptom.

-If you have any these symptoms you are legally required to isolate for at least 10 days from the start of your symptoms or until they resolve, whichever is longer:
+If you have any of these core symptoms, you are legally required to isolate for at least 10 days from the start of your symptoms or until they are gone, whichever is longer:

 - Cough (new cough or worsening chronic cough)

 - Shortness of breath or difficulty breathing (new or worsening)

 If you have any of these other symptoms, you should stay home and limit contact with others until your symptoms are gone:

 - Painful swallowing